-For Americans living abroad, the rules and requirements for US expat taxes can be overwhelming and confusing.
+For Americans living abroad, the rules for US taxes can be overwhelming and confusing.
 Even worse, if you fail to file correctly, it can result in significant penalties or even legal repercussions.

-Nonetheless, when strategically prepared for and filed correctly, there are huge benefits designed specifically for US expats.
+Nonetheless, when strategically prepared and filed correctly, there are huge benefits designed specifically for US expats.

-This Guide to US Expat Taxes covers taxation for US citizens abroad with updated 2020 tax rates, filing thresholds, exclusion amounts, and more.
+We created this Guide to US Expat Taxes to explain taxation for US citizens abroad.
+It includes 2020 tax rates, filing thresholds, exclusion amounts, and more.
 We also updated it with the latest deadline extensions due to the coronavirus.

 |Filing Status||Gross income|